 Lester Don Holt Jr. is an American journalist who anchors the weekday edition of NBC Nightly News.
 He also anchors for Dateline NBC.
 Holt was born in Marin City, California, on March 9, 1959, to June (DeRozario) Holt and Lester Don Holt Sr. His maternal grandparents were Jamaican; his maternal grandfather was of half-English and half-East Indian descent.
+While growing up Holt lived briefly in Alaska.
 Holt graduated from Cordova High School in Rancho Cordova, California, and attended California State University, Sacramento, where he majored in government but never graduated.

 In 1981 Holt started to work for CBS at the age of 22 when he was hired as a reporter for WCBS-TV in New York City.
 In 1982 he became a reporter and weekend anchor on KNXT in Los Angeles but returned the next year to WCBS-TV as a reporter and weekend anchor.
 In 1986 Holt moved to WBBM-TV in Chicago where he spent 14 years anchoring the evening news.
 Holt worked at the anchor desk, but he also reported at troubled spots around the world, including Iraq, Northern Ireland, Somalia, El Salvador, and Haiti.